 Symptoms: Dry, red patches of inflamed skin.
 Often itchy, especially at night.
 Can progress to small, fluid filled bumps.
 A leg or foot rash from eczema often occurs in skin creases such as behind the knees or between the toes

-Treatment: There is no cure for eczema but there are things you can do to reduce the symptoms of the leg or ankle rash including corticosteroid cream or ointment, anti-histamines, UV light therapy.
+Treatment: There is no cure for eczema but there are things you can do to reduce the symptoms of the leg or ankle rash including corticosteroid cream or ointment (ointment tends to be more effective), anti-histamines, UV light therapy.
 Regularly moisturise the skin (at least twice a day) to help reduce the chance of flare-ups.
 Reduce the frequency and length that you bathe or shower, use warm rather than hot water and use emollients such as Aveeno instead of soap in the water to prevent the skin drying out.

 Athlete’s foot, a type of ringworm, is a fungal infection that usually starts with a rash between the toes known as a ringworm rash.
 It affects approximately 15% of the population and is more common in men.